When was the last time you updated your life insurance coverage or the beneficiaries designated to receive the proceeds of your policy(ies)?

 After a wedding

 When two lives, or two families, become one, a new house and new name aren’t the only possible changes.
 Life insurance policies are legal documents that could be impacted by major life events.
 Parents and couples may assume their life insurance benefits will automatically be paid to their children, including those that have now become their children through marriage.

-But that’s not necessarily the case, points out Gigi Jones, a life insurance claims manager at Colonial Life.
+But that’s not necessarily the case, points out Gigi Jones, a life insurance claims director at Colonial Life.